 Why We Made The Switch

 We made the switch and I haven’t prepared any of our food with another grain since then.
-Our experience showed improvement in my daughter’s digestive issues, our chronic illnesses in my husband and I, better digestion for our entire family, and not feeling weighed down by food like we had felt in the past.
+Our experience showed improvements in a number of ways.
+To name a few, my daughter’s digestive issues resolved, chronic illnesses in my husband were relieved, and we all had improved better digestion.
+We no longer felt weighed down by food like we had felt in the past.

-To put it simply, einkorn is the traditional wheat used by our ancestors, and it is overall more complete and nutrient dense than its alternatives on the shelves.
+To put it simply, einkorn is the traditional wheat used by our ancestors.
+It is overall more complete and nutrient dense than its modern hybrids on the shelves.

 Our family has been buying our Einkorn from Jovial.